olegknyazev/GameTablesDocs/main_concepts.md

 ## Editor Mode Import

-The main thing you should know about Game Tables is that it works in *editor*.
+The main thing you should know about Game Tables is that it *works in editor*.
 It's not included in your game build and it does not load any data at runtime.
 Instead, it applies table data to [Prefabs](https://docs.unity3d.com/Manual/Prefabs.html) and [ScriptableObjects](https://docs.unity3d.com/Manual/class-ScriptableObject.html) in *editor mode*.
 All the Prefabs go into your game build with properties already updated.

 ## GameTable Object

 GameTable is an object that resides in your project (it's a [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) from the programmer's point of view).
 This object contains all the settings related to a single data source which may be a single table or a group of tables in case of multi-sheet documents.
 You may have as many GameTable objects in your project as you need.

-Import process may be triggered by a data change in case of locally stored data sources (CSV) or manually in case of online-stored data sources (Google Sheets).
-You may run import on any of Game Tables present in project or run it on all the Game Tables in project at once.
+You may run import from the GameTable object [Inspector]({{ site.baseurl }}{% link reference/inspector.md %}).
+For locally stored data source (CSV) it's also possible to enable auto-import feature which automatically re-imports the data when the source table changes.
+You also may re-import all the GameTables in the project at once by using the *Tools / Game Tables / Update All Tables* menu.

 ## Data Layout